AWegnerGitHub/awegnergithub.github.io-content/2020_04_24_nursery_unbox.md

 ![Plant Pod][plantholder]

-The plant pods, or net cups as the quick start calls them, clips into the nursery.
+The plant pods, or net cups as the quick start calls them, clip into the nursery.
 They are easy to add and remove.
 They are also much more solidly built than the plastic of the nursery.
 I'm interested in seeing how the nursery holds up after a couple cycles of clipping/unclipping these pods.